Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription

 \subsection{Multipitch Detection}

-We use a convolutional neural network (CNN) called \textit{DeepLabv3+} for multipitch detection \cite{Chen2018,Wu2019}.
-The original network \cite{Wu2019} estimates only pitch activation and we modify it to estimate onset and velocity in addition.
+We use a convolutional neural network (CNN) called \textit{DeepLabv3+}, which was first used for image segmentation \cite{Chen2018} and later applied for multipitch detection \cite{Wu2019}.
+The original network \cite{Wu2019} estimates only pitch activation and we modify it to estimate onset and velocity as well.
 The multipitch detection method (POVNet) consists of two DNNs, one for pitch analysis (PitchNet) and the other for onset and velocity estimation (OnVelNet) (Fig.~\ref{fig:POVNet}).
-These networks are trained separately and a performance MIDI sequence is obtained by combining their outputs.
+These networks are trained separately, and a performance MIDI sequence is obtained by combining their outputs.
 The inputs to these networks are harmonic combined frequency and periodicity (HCFP) features \cite{Wu2019} denoted by $\bm Z \in \mathbb{R}_+^{2H \times F \times T}$, where $H$ is the number of harmonic partials, $F$ the number of frequency bins, and $T$ the number of time frames.